Al Davis

-Allen Davis (July 4, 1929 – October 8, 2011) was an American football coach and executive.
-He was the principal owner and general manager of the Oakland Raiders of the National Football League (NFL) for 39 years, from 1972 until his death in 2011.
-Prior to becoming the principal owner of the Raiders, he served as the team's head coach from 1963 to 1965 and part owner from 1966 to 1971, assuming both positions while the Raiders were part of the American Football League (AFL).
-He also served as the commissioner of the AFL in 1966.
+Allen R. Davis (July 4, 1929 – October 8, 2011) was an American professional football executive and coach.
+He was the managing general partner, principal owner and de facto general manager for the Oakland Raiders of the National Football League (NFL) for 39 years, from 1972 until his death in 2011.
+Prior to becoming principal owner of the Raiders, he served as the team's head coach from 1963 to 1965 and as a part-owner from 1966 to 1971, assuming both positions while the Raiders were members of the American Football League (AFL).
+He served as the AFL commissioner in 1966.

-Known for his motto "Just win, baby", the Raiders became one of the NFL's most successful and popular teams under Davis' management.
-The franchise enjoyed their greatest successes during the 1970s and 1980s where they were perennial playoff contenders and won three Super Bowl titles.
+Known for his motto "Just win, baby", Davis managed the Raiders becoming one of the NFL's most successful and popular teams.
+The franchise enjoyed its greatest successes during the 1970s and 1980s where it was a perennial playoff contender and won three Super Bowl titles.
 He was inducted into the Pro Football Hall of Fame in 1992.

 Davis was active in civil rights, refusing to allow the Raiders to play in any city where black and white players had to stay in separate hotels.
-He was the first NFL owner in the modern era to hire a black head coach (Art Shell), the first to hire a female chief executive (Amy Trask), and the second NFL owner to hire a Latino head coach (Tom Flores).
-He remains the only executive in NFL history to be an assistant coach, head coach, general manager, commissioner, and owner.
+He was the first NFL owner in the modern era to hire a black head coach (Art Shell), the first to hire a female chief executive (Amy Trask), and the first NFL owner to hire a Latino head coach (Tom Flores).
+He remains the only person to have served as a scout, assistant general manager, general manager, assistant coach, a head coach, a commissioner (of a league), and an owner of a team.